Declarations Of Love In Art History

 love.gif

-This must be the Place- Talking Heads
+This Must Be the Place - Talking Heads

 David Byrne’s song perfectly captures that feeling of uncertainty and joy upon falling in love.
 It’s widely believed that he wrote it upon meeting Adelle Lutz, who he would later marry.
-‘This must be the Place’ is striking in its difference from the rest of the Talking Heads’ repertoire.
+‘This Must Be the Place’ is striking in its difference from the rest of the Talking Heads’ repertoire.
 It has an airy quality, it is unrushed and unhurried, and it mirrors the cautious act of falling in love, yet undeniably celebrates it.
 The lyrics, though slightly disjointed and lacking in a clear narrative, reveal glimpses of the blossoming love between the couple.
-David Byrne magically recreated the feeling of falling in love in this song, and that is what makes ‘This must be the Place’ so special.
+David Byrne magically recreated the feeling of falling in love in this song, and that is what makes ‘This Must Be the Place’ so special.

 article tuesday.jpg